Doc-Mosin/chiemsee/README.md

-# chiemsee
+# DayZ Chiemsee
-Mission for my Chiemsee Server [GER/EN] Chiemsee-Slightly Modded-1PP
+This mission is a customized one for my Chiemsee Server [GER/EN] Chiemsee-Slightly Modded-1PP

 This mission is for my Chiemsee server.
 You can find the original here: https://github.com/Tyson89/Mission-Files